Hong Kong activist urges Japan to put pressure on city government to withdraw extradition bill | The Japan Times

 Chow, a college student with an affinity for Japanese pop culture, served in 2014 as a spokesperson of a student organization that participated in the Umbrella Movement in Hong Kong.

-“This time I came (to Japan) to draw attention to the amendments bill,” Chow said in fluent Japanese during the news conference at the Japan National Press Club.
+“This time I came (to Japan) to draw attention to the amendments bill,” Chow said in fluent Japanese during the news conference at the Japan National Press Club on Monday.

-“I want the Japanese government to pay more attention to this dangerous bill and put up guards,” she said.
+“I want the Japanese government to pay more attention to this dangerous bill and put up guards (against it),” she said.

-The extradition bill would allow the Hong Kong government to extradite certain criminals to mainland China, but the special administrative city government has claimed political prisoners would not be handed over to Beijing.
+The extradition bill would allow the Hong Kong government to extradite certain criminals to mainland China, although the special administrative city government has claimed political prisoners would not be handed over to Beijing.

 Chow pointed out that the extradition bill could be applied to foreign residents and visitors to Hong Kong as well, claiming that it would severely compromise freedom in Hong Kong and also damage its status as an international financial center.